neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab04-power-automate.md

     >
     > This is \*\*very\*\* expensive item with the estimated cost of

-30. Place your cursor after cost of, go to the Dynamic content pave, select the Expression tab, paste the expression below, and select **OK**.
+30. Place your cursor after cost of, go to the Dynamic content pane, select the **Expression** tab, paste the expression below, and select **OK**.

     `formatNumber(triggerOutputs()?['body/lh_estimatedcost'], 'C2')`